Flank Steak vs Skirt Steak

 What is Flank Steak?

 Often confused with skirt steak, flank steak comes from the abdominal portion of the cow and is less fatty than skirt steak.
-Typically about one inch thick and a foot or so long it can be tough and chewy if not cooked properly.
+Typically about one inch thick and a foot or so long, it can be tough and chewy if not cooked properly.
 The flat and elongated shape of flank steak, along with its visible muscle fibers, makes it ideal for marinating, grilling, and slicing against the grain to maximize tenderness and flavor.
 Marinating flank steak before cooking can help break down the proteins in the muscle, making it melt in your mouth.
-It is important not to overcook flank steak in order to prevent it from becoming tough and chewy.
+It is important not to overcook flank steak to prevent it from becoming tough and chewy.
 Flank steak is a good all-purpose cut of meat and can be grilled, roasted, broiled, or sauteed, and it’s great on top of a salad, as tacos, or even in a stir-fry.

 Skirt Steak vs Flank Steak – What’s the Difference?